 One of the most important steps in the home buying process is to make sure your home is immediately protected against theft, fire and other mishaps.
 Purchasing homeowners insurance is similar to buying any other type of insurance and it’s important to do your homework before settling on a policy.
-If you’re feeling overwhelmed by the sheer number of choices, keeping these four tips in mind can make it easier to choose one.
+A financial advisor could help guide you in creating a financial plan for your homeowner needs and goals.
+Here are four important tips to consider when buying homeowners insurance policy.

 1. Know How Much Coverage You Need